szaitseff/szaitseff.github.io/README.md

 > It is designed according to the degree requirements of undergraduate computer science majors, minus general education (non-CS) requirements, as it is assumed most of the people following this curriculum are already educated outside the field of CS.
 > The courses themselves are among the very best in the world, often coming from Harvard, Princeton, MIT, etc.

-The [OSSU Computer Science Curriculum](https://github.com/ossu/computer-science/blob/dev/README.md) is designed into the following sections (with a quick ref link to each of them):
+The [OSSU CS Curriculum](https://github.com/ossu/computer-science/blob/dev/README.md) is designed into the following sections (with a quick ref link to each of them):

 <a href="#intro-to-cs"> *Intro CS* </a> - for students to try out CS and see if it's right for them <br>
 <a href="#core-cs"> *Core CS* </a> - corresponds roughly to the first three years of a computer science curriculum, taking classes that all majors would be required to take <br>
 <a href="#advanced-cs"> *Advanced CS* </a> - corresponds roughly to the final year of a computer science curriculum, taking electives according to the student's interests <br>
 <a href="#projects"> *Projects* </a> - to validate, consolidate, and display the knowledge

-With my progress in the CS Curriculum, I've got a particular interest in Data Science and Machine Learning.
-The OSSU also has a [Data Science Curriculum](https://github.com/ossu/data-science/blob/master/README.md), which is heavily biased towards the math basics.
-With a solid math background, I prefer to complement the original CS Curriculum with the best available courses in Data Science.
+With my progress in CS, I've got a particular interest in Data Science and Machine Learning and complemented the original CS Curriculum with the best available online and offline DS courses.
 Therefore, I've added the whole new section on Data Science and Machine Learning, which comes the first below.

 <h2 align="center" id="ds"> Data Science and Machine Learning </h2>
 <h3 align="center"> My activities in DS and ML complementary to the main CS Curriculum </h3>